 Setting rel=canonical of HTML tag is not the only step to fix canonical issues.
 Yet, it is the primary step you should be processing while optimizing a web page.

-Here are a few steps that you should follow to fix the canonical tag issues,
+Here are four ways that you should follow to fix the canonical tag issues

 Canonical tag in HTTP Header: